FairgateLabs/rust-bitvmx-bitcoin/README.md

 transactions, monitoring their lifecycle on-chain, and keeping stuck transactions moving via Child-Pays-For-Parent (CPFP) and Replace-By-Fee (RBF) speedups.

-It is a modular rewrite of `rust-bitcoin-coordinator` with a clearer separation between the transaction engine, the speedup engine, the dispatcher, the fee manager, and the funding manager.

 ## Documentation

 The `docs/` folder explains the concepts a new developer needs without reading